annapawlicka/bluemacs.el/README.md

 4. Write your reply (max 300 characters)
 5. Press `C-c C-c` to send or `C-c C-k` to cancel

-**Features:**
-- Replies maintain proper thread structure with parent/root references
-- Works in both timeline and thread views
-- Reply buffer shows the URI of the post you're replying to

 ## Viewing Threads